 The role of ELIXIR and the ELIXIR-EXCELERATE proposal is not to undertake middleware development.
 Instead the focus is on leveraging the investment that has already been made in services that can be integrated for our needs and steer future development priorities.
 Essentially, our role is to define a minimal ‘neck’ of an hourglass that ELIXIR Researchers and Application Developers can build upon and that ELIXIR Nodes and other infrastructure service providers can deploy and support.
 The ECP is envisaged to consist of the following service groups:

 Basic Identity Environment: authentication and authorization related infrastructure (“AAI”) to provide user identity and access management services for ‘ELIXIR infrastructure services’ (all other services).
-The basic ELIXIR AAI environment is available since the end of 2015 and further developments and refinements are coming during 2016.
+The basic ELIXIR AAI environment has been available since the end of 2015 and further developments and refinements are coming during 2016.
 ELIXIR with working with EGI to connect the ELIXIR AAI and EGI AAI services to offer seamless access to EGI services for life science users.
 Section 5.1 provides a summary of this work.

 Core Enabling Infrastructure Services: provide capabilities to store and effectively transfer data (storage management and file transfer services).
 ELIXIR and EUDAT are working together in the EUDAT2020 project to identify, test and deploy services for this area.